NavyTitanium/EITest-tools-scripts-IOCs/README.md

 # parsing-EITest_GET-requests.py

-Script created to process the GET requests from the EITest sinkhole server and store them in a MySQL database.
-It takes as input the log file of all requests, then decodes and processes them using multiple threads.
+Process the GET requests from the EITest sinkhole server and store them in a MySQL database.
+Takes as input a large log file containing millions of requests, decode and process them using multiple threads.

 # Malicious files